Disclosure Rules: When To Share An Opposing Expert Witness’ Report

 At the end of the day, every attorney must make strategic decisions that comply with local laws and rules as well as any special instructions provided by the court in each case.
 However, in some instances, a hybrid approach might be best.
 Consider, for example, first asking an expert for their opinion based on the facts and evidence.
 When the expert issues a preliminary opinion, (and only then) ask them to consider the opposing side’s expert’s opinion.

 A word of caution, however.
 Experts are not circus monkeys.
 They do not appreciate “stunts” by lawyers.
 If you decide your client is best served by what experts refer to as “sequential unmasking,” there is nothing wrong with this approach.
 Simply refrain from doing so in an existential vacuum.
-Instead, be up front with your expert from the get-go.
+Instead, be upfront with your expert from the get-go.

-Experts have a fundamental understanding about how lawsuits work.
+Experts have a fundamental understanding of how lawsuits work.
 They are aware there may very well be an expert on the other side who will render a different opinion.
 Speak with your expert about your desire to obtain their unbiased view as a starting point.
 Then, explain your desire to have them assist you in understanding why another expert came to a different conclusion.

 Consider this: an expert who refuses to approach the problem this way when asked up front certainly isn’t going to do so if the approach is sprung on them without warning.
 Furthermore, an expert who is unwilling to consider the opposing expert’s position and determine areas of disagreement probably isn’t an expert you want to work with anyway.